-Carlo Volpi, Tengri's Director of Design, explains the story behind Tengri's first collection, and how a trip to Mongolia provided further inspiration.
+We invited knitwear designer Carlo Volpi to design our first collection.
+He shares the story behind this collaboration, and how a trip to Mongolia provided further inspiration.

 Until a couple of weeks ago, Mongolia was a country I had flown over, seen in random pictures in various magazines, and associated with the infamous Chinghis Khan.
 Never in my life did I think I’d go there, for the simple reason that I didn’t have any friends who lived there and didn’t know much about the country – other than it is three times the size of France, it gets very cold in winter, and nomadic herders live there in tent-like houses called “ger”.